Araq/nimedit/docs.rst

 Concepts
 ========

-Aporia Pro consists of an "editor", a "prompt", a list of "tabs" as well as a "console":
+Edit.nim consists of an "editor", a "prompt", a list of "tabs" as well as a "console":

 .. image:: ui_desc.png